The Rush Job – poster, Typsettra, c1975

 Notes

-Typographers were always looking for unique ways to keep their clients informed about new type and headline faces they had acquired or produced.
-This update was created specifically for agency art directors but anyone involved in advertising typography would have enjoyed, and understood, the pithy proclamations displayed in this classic poster.
-We are grateful to long-time Typsettra employee Albert Macchusi for providing us with his copy of this poster.
+Type shops were always looking for creative ways to showcase new typefaces or headline styles they had produced or acquired.
+This poster was designed specifically for agency art directors, but anyone working in advertising typography would have appreciated its wit and typographic flair.
+We’re grateful to long-time Typsettra employee Albert Macchusi for providing us with this copy.

 Title: Curabitur blandit tempus porttitor